PDAL/PDAL/doc/stages/filespec.md

 (filespec)=

-In addition to a string filename, HTTP headers and query parameters to be forwarded to remote endpoints can be specified within the filename option.
+In addition to a string or [GDAL VSI](https://gdal.org/en/stable/user/virtual_file_systems.html) filename, HTTP headers and query parameters to be forwarded to remote endpoints can be specified within the filename option.
 As shown below, a JSON object can be substituted, with the 'headers' and 'query' fields as JSON objects of key/value string pairs.